robertbaker13/phase-0-handbook/fetching-changes.md

 ### Setting up a new remote (link to a repository hosted on github.com)
 *You'll only need to do set up a remote once!*

 ####1.
+Check where you are in your terminal!
+Type `pwd` to see which directory you are in.
+Make sure you are in the correct directory for fetching.
+You want to make sure all of your phase-0 repositories and your github.io sites are all separate.
+If you do not check where you are, you will likely make a mistake and cause a lot of problems.

+####2.
 Check your current remote.
 This should link to your personal fork.

 ```shell
 $ git remote -v